 If your relative needs help with personal care

 A care home without nursing (also known as a residential care home) offers personal care, such as help getting up in the morning, going to bed at night, going to the toilet and eating meals.
 Residential homes might be a good option for people who need regular or frequent help with personal care, and who can no longer have their needs met at home.
 However if your relative:

 - needs help with personal care, a care home isn’t necessarily the only option; domiciliary care, home help or home care services can provide assistance at home.
 For more information, see Domiciliary care.

 - wants to remain independent, but staying in their own home is no longer viable, extra care housing could also be an option.

 - needs help with personal care, another possible solution might be for them to move in with you.

 If your relative wants to consider any of these care options, the first step is to get a needs assessment from their local authority.
 Use our Care services directory to find local authority services for older people.

 If your relative needs nursing care

 If your relative is unable to leave his or her bed, or has any sort of medical condition or illness that requires frequent medical attention, their options are more limited.
-Long-term nursing care is not provided in sheltered housing or through care at home services, so it’s likely that, if your relative needs medical care, they will need to look for a care home that provides nursing care.
+Long-term nursing care is not provided in sheltered housing or through care at home services, so it’s likely that, if your relative needs medical care, they will need to look for a nursing home, which will provide this level of care.